datenbetrieb/packer-boxdefinitions/README.md

 ### base

 * german language and keyboard layout
-* only minimal package set plus openssh
+* only minimal package set plus openssh, git and chef.
 * users root and vagrant, both with password vagrant, (insecure) ssh-key is imported!!!!!
 * passwordless sudo is enabled for vagrant user
 * chef is installed by a tweaked scripts/chef.sh (vagrant-omnibus/chef-installer broken on wheezy: http://tickets.opscode.com/browse/CHEF-4125)
+* for vmware and virtualbox the specific guest-tools will be installed

 ## Create Image